JuliaApproximation/DomainSetsCore.jl/README.md

 ## The domain interface

-A domain is a set that supports `in`.
-That is, for any given object `x` the function call `in(x, domain)` returns whether or not `x` belongs to the domain.
-Hence, the set may be continuous.
-The `domaineltype` of a domain is the `eltype` of any discrete approximation of the continuous set (or just the `eltype` of the set if it is discrete).
+A domain is a set of elements that is possibly continuous.
+Membership of the set is usually defined by the implementation of `in`, i.e., the function call `in(x, domain)` returns true or false depending on whether or not `x` belongs to the set.

+Domains as continuous sets are typically defined mathematically, and not by an exhaustive listing of their elements.
+As a consequence, there might not be a unique type associated with elements of the domain.
+Still, the `domaineltype` of a domain is the expected element type of a discrete representation of the set.
+For example, the `domaineltype` of an interval may be `Float64`.
+For finite sets, such as an `AbstractArray` or `AbstractSet`, the `domaineltype` agrees with the `eltype` of the set.
+For other domains, where the notion of a discretization may not make sense, the `domaineltype` might simply be `Any`.

-Examples of domains may be intervals and triangles, vectors and arrays, or the set of all orthogonal `3x3` matrices with `Float64` elements.
-The typical `domaineltype` of an interval is `Float64`, which is the standard discrete approximation of continuous numbers in Julia.
+Examples of domains may be geometric sets such as intervals and triangles.
+A domain could also be a collection of vectors or arrays, such as the set of all orthogonal `3x3` matrices.

-The interface is formally summarised in the following table:
+The domain interface is formally summarised in the following table:

 | Required methods | Brief description |
 | ---------------- | ----------------- |